gkarwchan/react-webpack-hmr-tutorial/lesson-7/README.md

-# Lesson 4:
+# Lesson 7:

-## HMR for React with webpack-dev-server
+## React-Hot-Loader and Component's State:

 ## Description:
-Let us start with React, and for simplicity we will start with webpack-dev-server
+We will use React-Hot-Loader
 ### Going through the code:
 ***